garrandall/popular-music-data/tracks/want-to-want-me-jason-derulo.md

 And if you want me, girl, you got me
-There's nothing I, no, I wouldn't do (I wouldn't do) Just to get up next to you (yeah) Ooh-ooh-ooh-ooh-ooh-ooh
+There's nothing I, no, I wouldn't do (I wouldn't do) Just to get up next to you (yeah)
+Oh-ohoohhoh-ohoh
 Just to get up next to you
-Ooh-ooh-ooh-ooh-ooh-ooh
+Oh-ohoohhoh-ohoh

 Just the thought of you
 Gets me so high, so high
-Ooh, just the thought of you
+Oh, just the thought of you
 Gets me so high, so high